ibm-cloud-docs/sap/sap-power-virtual-server-mig-overview.md

 1. Start with the [Preparation Steps on Source System](/docs/sap?topic=sap-sapmig-db-oracle#sapmig-db-oracle-source-prep) section.
 1. Next, [Backup the Source Oracle Database using RMAN](/docs/sap?topic=sap-sapmig-db-oracle#sapmig-db-oracle-backup).
 1. Finalize the migration with steps described in section [Restore the Oracle Database on Target System](/docs/sap?topic=sap-sapmig-db-oracle#sapmig-db-oracle-restore).

+## Migrating SAP ERP 6 on IBM Db2 to IBM Power Virtual Server
+{: #sapmig-migrating-sap-erp-db2}

+You have different options to migrate an SAP system on IBM Db2 database.
+For SAP ERP on IBM Db2, you have two migration options.
+[Migrating SAP ERP 6 on IBM Db2 to IBM Power Virtual Server](/docs/sap?topic=sap-sapmig-db-db2) describes the two options:

+- [Migration option 1 - Back up and restore](/docs/sap?topic=sap-sapmig-db-db2#sapmig-db-db2-option1-backup-restore) is the easier migration option with downtime during the complete migration
+- [Migration option 2 - IBM Db2 high availability and disaster recovery (HADR)](/docs/sap?topic=sap-sapmig-db-db2#sapmig-db-db2-option2-backup-restore-hadr) is a downtime-optimized version, more complex but with minimum downtime.